JBEI/edd/README.md

         2. Configure EDD using the web interface

            If you need to add any custom metadata types, units, etc. not provided by the default installation, use the "Administration" link at top right to add to or remove EDD's defaults.
 It's recommended that you leave defaults in place for consistency with collaborators' EDD deployments.
       * Manually set the hostname in EDD's database.

-      EDD needs the hostname users will use to access it, which may the one available to EDD via the host operating system.
+      EDD needs the hostname users will use to access it, which may not be the same as the one available to EDD via the host operating system.
-      This value will be used most often to create experiment links in ICE, so an incorrect value will cause users to see bad experiment links to EDD.
+      This value will be used most often to create experiment links in ICE, so an incorrect value will cause users to see bad experiment links to EDD when viewing ICE parts.
-      Here's a set of sample commands for setting the hostname:

-	      docker-compose exec appserver python manage.py shell
-		  from django.contrib.sites.models import Site
-		  site = Site.objects.get_current()
-		  site # print sample site included by default site.name='Experiment Data Depot'
-		  site.domain='edd.jbei.org'
-		  site.save()
+	  Use the "Administration" link at top right, then scroll down to the "Sites" heading and click the "sites" link under it.
+Set the value, for example, to edd.jbei.org.

  * __Install and configure a supporting [ICE][10] deployment__